influxdata/docs-v2/content/v2.0/reference/flux/functions/built-in/transformations/aggregates/mode.md

 ---
 title: mode() function
 description: >
-  The `mode()` function computes the mode or value that occurs most often among records in the input table.
+  The `mode()` function computes the mode or value that occurs most often in a specified column in the input table.
 menu:
   v2_0_ref:
     name: mode